 Use some expanding foam – sold in any hardware store – to seal up any crack that mice could get in through.
 Pay particular attention to the gaps where heating and water pipes meet the walls and floor.
 Remember too that mice can squeeze through holes as small as your pinky finger.

 For an extra layer of security, stuff the hole with steel wool – the kind used to scrub pots and pans – first.
 Mice will eventually chew through the foam, but not through steel wool.

 Amsterdammers love their cats, and with good reason.
-Not only are they cute and cuddly, they’re also stone-cold killing machines.
+Not only are they cute and cuddly, but they’re also stone-cold killing machines.
 A cat will catch mice, and the mice soon learn to avoid a house with a cat, moving on to easier targets instead.